Are you having trouble straightening the end of your finger?

-Luckily baseball finger is very easy to treat, just rest your finger for between 6 – 12 weeks and the tendon should make a full recovery.
+Luckily mallet finger is very easy to treat, just rest your finger for between 6 – 12 weeks and the tendon should make a full recovery.

 The problem is… it’s very hard to completely rest your finger for this length of time.
 Even the smallest knock, bump or scrap can set your recovery back.

 So it’s common practice to split fingers to stop them from moving.
 The splints should be worn day and night until the torn ends of the tendon have healed.